vic-blt/uptobox-cli/README.md

 - `setDirectDL 0|1` (**Requires an Uptobox premium account**)\
   Automatically triggers the download when reaching an Uptobox link.

+- `setUptostreamMiniature 0|1` (**Requires an Uptobox premium account**)\
+  Show the UTS player miniature when visiting an uptobox download link.

+- `setDeletionNotification 0|1`\
+  Send you an email when your files are removed from uptobox.

 - `moveFolder <folder_id> <destination_folder_id>`